Missouri judge again blocks many of the state's anti-abortion laws

 The order by Jackson County Circuit Judge Jerri Zhang said the abortion restrictions likely violate a state constitutional right to abortion that was approved by voters last year.

-Planned Parenthood said in a statement that the order clears the way for it to again provide procedural abortions in Missouri.
+Planned Parenthood said the order clears the way for it to again provide procedural abortions in Missouri.

 But Missouri Attorney General Andrew Bailey said his office “will expeditiously appeal this ruling.”